Episode 166 01 Sep, 2021

-Episode 166 | Blueprint and Values Based Outcomes with Russell DuBois
+[ Interview] | Blueprint and Values Based Outcomes with Russell DuBois

-WITH Russell DuBois
+- With Russell DuBois

 Hey Group Practice listeners!
 In this episode, I’m talking with Russell DuBois all about Blueprint and values based outcomes in your group practice.